 For New Years, we concluded this message was going to be a special one.
 We had refunded $1.1 million to members via our Republic Refunds in 2015, and we proudly wanted to tell our members.
 After concepting with sketches, I suggested we show this special message showered in NYE confetti, placing each piece of confetti by hand to create the message.

 Creative Direction: Ben Harris Designer: Likkie Xiong Copy: Likkie Xiong, Anna Christopher Photography: Likkie Xiong

 The word Immerge illustrates “to plunge into another.”
 This group project introduced new appealing aspects of lifestyle and creativity to young women.
 Project includes logo creation, typography selection, layouts, custom made editorial, and imagery art direction.

-Snow'd in or ice'd in this winter 2016?
-After half the country was snowed in for the work day, Republic Wireless took to social media to engage with the followers.
+After half the country was snowed in for the work day in 2016, Republic Wireless took to social media to engage with the followers.
 Illustrated a fun image for the snowapocalypse.

 Taking an inspiration from die-cut lines and ui elements, my branding takes on a simple monochromatic ensemble with a pattern.
 Rather than taking on any color in my identity, the simplicity of my ensemble represents the breadth of of what work I am capable of, and what mediums I work in.

 My student branding project for an invented women’s empowerment convention based in Cairo.
 Project collateral includes the brand marks, mark and typography instructions, stationary, colors, typography choices, promotional poster, and convention badges.

 Creative Direction: Likkie Xiong Spring 2014